Rcediel99/krci-cache/README.md

 [![License](https://img.shields.io/github/license/KubeRocketCI/krci-cache)](/LICENSE)

-# GO Simple Uploader
+# KubeRocketCI Cache (krci-cache)

-A simple uploader in GO, meant to be deployed in a container behind a nginx protected environment, but you can deploy it as you wish.
+A caching component for KubeRocketCI pipeline artifacts, built in Go with Echo framework.

-I mainly deploy it to OpenShift which handles for me the building of the source the deployment with a nginx server and observability etc See the OpenShift deployment section of this document.
+Designed to be deployed in containers with proper authentication and access controls.

 ## Install